eridhobffry/event-management/README.md

 This is an Event Management dashboard built with Next.js (App Router), Drizzle ORM, Neon, and Stack Auth.
 See `docs/` for product docs.
+The canonical sprint plan is at `docs/CURRENT_SPRINT.md` (older plans are archived in `docs/archive/`).

 ## Getting Started